eshaiju/eshaiju.github.io/source/_posts/2014-07-27-deploying-ruby-on-rails-application-to-cloud-application-platform-openshift.markdown

 If everything went well, your app should deploy and be accessible.
 If not, pay attention to the output from the git push, if anything failed, it will tell you there.
 <br/>
- If your application require some persistent directory for your data then you can use directory (app-root/data/) you can access this directory in your application using enviroment variable OPENSHIFT_DATA_DIR
+ If your application requires some persistent directory for your data then you can use directory (app-root/data/) you can access this directory in your application using environment variable OPENSHIFT_DATA_DIR
 <br/>
-5- Managing apps :
+5- Managing apps:
 <br/>
-To ssh into your server, type :
+To ssh into your server, type:
 {%codeblock %}
 rhc ssh app-name
 {%endcodeblock%}